-The Morningstar Moat Focus Indexes reconstitute semiannually on a staggered quarterly schedule.
-Therefore, half of each index reconstitutes quarterly.
+The Morningstar US Small-Mid Cap Moat Focus Index reconstitutes semi-annually on a staggered quarterly schedule.
+Therefore, half of the index reconstitutes quarterly.
 This allows for the inclusion of undervalued stocks on a more frequent cadence than a traditional semi-annual reconstitution schedule would provide.
 Additionally, this approach reduces turnover by approximately 50% when compared to alternative reconstitution approaches.
 Because of the staggered reconstitution schedule, the overall number of constituents can deviate from the target count, and the weightings at the portfolio level may not always be equal.
-The two sub-portfolios are brought back to equal weight in the overall index portfolio every December and June.
+The two sub-portfolios are brought back to equal weight in the overall index portfolio every December and June